sass/sass/accepted/color-4-rgb-hsl.changes.md

 * Remove the `hsl($color, $alpha)` overload, since it redirects to an `hsla()` overload that doesn't exist.

+* Ensure that function redirects always return plain CSS functions with the same name as that written by the user.

 ## Draft 1.1

 * Specify behavior for special variable functions, which may expand into